jatinchowdhury18/WaveDigitalFilters/README.md

 This repository contains code for real-time implementations of virtual analog circuit models using wave digital filters.

+**NOTE: The WDF library in this repository is now maintained as a part of the [chowdsp_utils](https://github.com/Chowdhury-DSP/chowdsp_utils) JUCE module.
+This repository now serves only as a reference of how to implement some example circuits using the WDF code.**

 ## Organization

 `shared/` contains general WDF code, that can be used by any circuit model.